mjuchli/damlfs/Readme.md

 ## Tests

-Tests against the contract can be found in `./script-example/ScriptExample.daml`.
+Tests against the choices can be found in `./script-example/ScriptExample.daml`.
 The `Script` context is used, which allows to run the tests in the cli.

 1. Build